neinteractiveliterature/intercode/README.md

 - Intercode 2 in development mode uses `intercode.test` as its cookie domain.
 If you use `localhost` to visit the site, that will mysteriously fail.
 I'm going to try to make the site detect the wrong domain and redirect you, but for now, please just use the `intercode.test` domain name.
 - We used to support a Docker Compose-based development workflow, but this has been deprecated.
 Please run Rails locally using the instructions below.

-## Developer Quickstart with local Rails
+## Developer Setup with local Rails

 This is the classic Rails development setup, and should work for Mac and Linux users.